 Anytime you purchase business supplies, training materials, advertising or anything else to do with your business, enter it on your spreadsheet, then file the receipt in your envelope.
 Do it as your get them else next year at this time you’ll end up with the same mess you have now.

 Tax time need not be a stressful time.
 Each year I hear of independent consultants who are pulling their hair out because they’re trying be an instant accountant, or because they are scouring the house for their receipts and trying to get all their ducks in a row before their scheduled CPA appointment.

-It’s not too late to set a New Year’s Resolution.
+It’s not too late to set a New Year’s (new tax year) Resolution.
 Perhaps starting today you can resolve to make your annual tax time painfree from this point forward.

 About the Author: Laurie Ayers is a Michigan work from home mom and a Superstar Director with Scentsy Wickless Candles.
 She enjoys helping men and women start and maintain a home based business in the US, Canada, Mexico, Australia, New Zealand, Puerto Rico, Germany, Ireland, UK, France, Austria and Spain.
 To download a FREE Start Up Guide which provides more details about how to start a home business as well as to learn about our compensation plan go to www.thrivingcandlebusiness.com/how-to-start-a-candle-business/